panglesd/slipshow/docs/themes.rst

    theme: themes/my-theme.css
    ---

-And finally, here is an example of a frontmatter specifying its theme by giving an url to the css file (Note that the compiled file will need internet connection in order to display the presentation):
+And finally, here is an example of a frontmatter specifying its theme by giving a URL to a CSS file (Note that the compiled file will need an internet connection in order to display the presentation):

 .. code-block:: txt